Morocco Royals visit the Founder of the Alawite Dynasty’s Tomb

 The Mausoleum of Moulay Ali Sharif is one of the most beautiful historic monuments of the region Tafilalet.
 The shrine includes besides the tombs of Moulay Ali Sharif and his sons Moulay Youssef and Moulay M’hamed, those of Sidi El Habib Ben Zine El Abidine Ben Moulay Ismail and Moulay Rachid Ben Sidi Mohamed Ben Abderrahman.

 Moulay Ali Sharif, ancestor of King Mohammed VI, was a great man of faith and a distinguished scientist who has passed his knowledge to many of his followers in the Muslim world to Andalusia where he spent over 20 years.
 Originally from Yanbu in Saudi Arabia, Moulay Ali Sharif was born in 762 Hegira corresponding to 1360 AD and died in 847 Hegira at the age of 85 years.
 He was buried in a first step in Zaouiat Tighmart, 200 km from Rissani, before his body was transferred to the existing mausoleum built under the reign of Sidi Mohamed Ben Abdellah (Mohammed III) in 1206 of the Hegira.

 King Mohammed VI has since the 7th of November visited the Province of Errachidia, once called and known in history books as Sijilmassa, which is the region where the Sovereign ancestors settled when the came from the Levant before years later they conquest Morocco founding the last dynasty in Morocco Monarchy “the the Alawite dynasty”.Filed under Moroccan Royals

-Tagged Ancient Tombs, Crown Prince Moulay Hassan, Mohammed VI, Prince Moulay Rachid.
+Tagged Ancient Tombs, Crown Prince Moulay Hassan of Morocco, Mohammed VI of Morocco, Prince Moulay Rachid of Morocco.